Nonseparable Sample Selection Models with Censored Selection Rules: Introduction

-Our paper contributes to the growing literatures on nonseparable models with endogeneity (see, for example, Chesher 2003, Ma and Koenker 2006, Florens et al. 2008, Imbens and Newey 2009, Jun 2009 and Masten and Torgovitsky, 2014) and nonseparable sample selection models (for example, Newey 2007).
-An important contribution is our focus on the identification and estimation of local effects.
-While Newey (2007) considered the distribution of the outcome variable conditional on selection, we provide statements regarding the outcome variable distribution conditional on specific values of the control function.
+Our paper contributes to the growing literatures on nonseparable models with endogeneity (see, for example, Chesher 2003, Ma and Koenker 2006, Florens et al. 2008, Imbens and Newey 2009, Jun 2009 and Masten and Torgovitsky, 2016) and nonseparable sample selection models (for example, Newey 2007).
+An important focus of our paper is on the identification and estimation of local effects.
 This local approach to identification is popular in many contexts (see, for example, Chesher 2003, and Heckman and Vytlacil 2005).
-We show that for any population observation that has a positive probability of being selected, selection is irrelevant for the distribution of the outcome variable conditional on the control function.
-Hence, we can estimate certain objects of interest that are appropriate for the whole population conditional on the value of the control function.
-We can also estimate global objects by integrating over the distribution of the control function in the selected or entire population.
-However, we highlight that these global objects require strong support assumptions on the explanatory variables which may be difficult to satisfy in empirical applications.
-Accordingly, we also consider global effects \textquotedblleft on the treated\textquotedblright\ that are identified under weaker assumptions.
-In addition to defining and providing estimators of these global and local effects, we provide their associated asymptotic theory.
+We show that for any population observation with positive probability of being selected, selection is irrelevant for the distribution of the outcome variable conditional on the control function.
+Hence, our local objects of interest are identified for the whole population and not just the selected one.
+We can also estimate global objects by integrating over the distribution of the control function in the selected population.
+However, global objects are only nonparametrically identified under support assumptions for the explanatory variables which may be difficult to satisfy in empirical applications.
+Accordingly, we also consider global effects \textquotedblleft for the treated\textquotedblright\ that are identified under weaker assumptions.

+We provide estimators of the global and local effects and their associated asymptotic theory.
+These are based on semiparametric specifications of the first and second steps of the estimation procedure.
+The semiparametric structure overcomes the curse of dimensionality and the reliance on support assumptions required to nonparametrically identify the global effects (Newey and Stouli, 2018, Chernozhukov et al., 2020).
+It can also be used as the basis for sieve methods by increasing the dimension of the specification with the sample size (Chen, 2007).
+We recommend that the estimates of the global effects are supplemented with bounds that only require the semi-parametric structure be correctly specified within the support, whereas the point estimators rely on extrapolation outside the support.
+We provide estimates for these bounds.

+Our paper is closest to Newey (2007) who uses a control function approach to correct for sample selection in a nonseparable model.
+Nevertheless, there are several differences.
+First, Newey (2007) examines a binary selection rule whereas we consider a censored selection rule.
+Second, in addition to considering global parameters for the selected population, as is done in Newey (2007), we also consider local parameters for the entire population and identification of the effects \textquotedblleft for the treated\textquotedblright .
+Third, we follow the suggestion by Newey (2007) to construct bounds for the global parameters for the entire population.
+Finally, we provide estimation and inference results in addition to addressing identification issues.